 Write a Unique Cover Letter

-Build and Attach a Portfolio (as Appropriate)
+Build and Attach a Portfolio (if Needed)

-In addition to a well-crafted cover letter and resume, a portfolio offers an additional avenue for applicants to distinguish themselves from the competition.
-A portfolio provides a window into a prospective intern's skills, aptitudes, and interests.
+Think of a portfolio as providing a window into your skills, aptitudes, and interests.
 Fields like art, writing, and journalism all typically require a portfolio.
-We offer some portfolio tips below:
+We offer some portfolio tips below.

 Prepare for an Interview

-During an interview, applicants must display professionalism while subtly showing a deep knowledge of the position, organization, and mission.
+During an interview, you must display both professionalism and a deep knowledge of the position, organization, and mission.
 Additionally, interviewees should demonstrate an up-to-date understanding of their industry.

 Frequently Asked Questions About Internships